isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 </td>
 <td rowspan="1" colspan="1">
 <p>Not required for paramedics with equivalent training or current paramedic
 practice.
-Relevant experience required for nurses.</p>
+Nurses must have at least three years of experience in ED or pre-hospital/ambulance care.</p>
 </td>
 </tr>
 <tr>